smrgeoinfo/resources/README.md

 * XMLsitemap tool. contains php code and xsl transform to display site map.
 This code is from https://github.com/jdevalk/XML-Sitemap-PHP-Script, with configuration added to work in the get.iedadata.org/doi directory.

 * Specimen JSON-LD.
-Contains documents related to generating a JSON-LD representation for geologic specimens
+Contains documents related to generating a JSON-LD representation for geologic specimens.
+Experimental drafts to see what can be done with schema.org and SOSA

+* to-ISOTransforms. contains php script (TransformJob.php) that scans an html file specified by the $url variable for html link elements;
+   Checks the http HEAD for the link, and if the contenttype header parameter contains 'xml', Gets the file, and does some simple introspection to identify the metadata dialect in the content, If a know dialect is recognized, transforms the file to ISO19139 XML using an xslt for that dialect, The ISO1939 result is placed in a location on the server running this php script.
+Recursively scans linked html documents by checking any html links in the source.